auth0/docs/articles/dev-lifecycle/setting-up-env.md

 The example above uses a simple naming convention to distinguish each environment.

-> Note: If you're paying more than 167 US$ per month, you can apply to obtain additional accounts for development and testing environments.
+> Note: If you are paying more than 167 US$ per month, you can apply to obtain additional accounts for development and testing environments.
 These will have the same plan and features as the one they've subscribed to.
 Please create a ticket in [Support Center](https://support.auth0.com) if you need these additional accounts.

 ## Migration